Why Do I Have to Do a Probate When I Have a Trust?

 1. Assets Were Not Properly Transferred into the Trust

-2. Outdated or Incomplete Documents
+2. Outdated or Incomplete Beneficiary Documents

 Estate planning is not a one-time event.
 Life changes, and so should your estate plan.
-If you have assets meant to pass to a beneficiary by way of a beneficiary designation, such as an IRA or a life insurance policy, and your beneficiary designation is outdated or incomplete, it might not effectively address your current situation.
+If you have assets that are meant to pass to a beneficiary by way of a beneficiary designation, such as an IRA or a life insurance policy, and your beneficiary designation is outdated or incomplete, it might not effectively address your current situation.

 Negative Consequence: An outdated or incomplete beneficiary designation can lead to a probate.
-Typically, if no beneficiary is properly named, the asset will be paid to the estate, which will mean a probate if the assets are valuable enough.
+Typically, if no beneficiary is properly name, the asset will be paid to the estate, which will mean a probate if the assets are valuable enough.

 How to Avoid Probate Even with a Trust